-All faculty and staff who do business with UCSD's suppliers must understand and comply with UCSD's policies for responsible buying.
+All faculty and staff who do business with UC San Diego's suppliers must understand and comply with UC San Diego's policies for responsible buying.

 Use the links below to read policies and guidelines for the purchase of goods and services: